DioxusLabs/docsite/docs-src/0.6/src/guide/component.md

 When Dioxus re-renders your component, it compares the `Element` returned from the *last* render against the `Element` returned in the *current* render.

-For example, when the `breed` property changes on the `DogApp` component, Dioxus will call the DogApp function a second time and compare the previous `Element` against the new `Element`.
+For example, when the `breed` property changes on the DogApp component, Dioxus will call the DogApp function a second time and compare the previous Element against the new Element.

 ```rust
 #[component]